zakwarren/helpdesk/README.md

-# Nights Away Forms Generator

-Are you a Scout Leader who's tired of all the paperwork required for a nights away event?
-Then this is the app for you!

-nightsawayforms takes all the boring, repetitive tasks and automates them for you.
-It asks a set of simple questions and uses your answers to fill in the details.

-Use nightsawayforms as part of your camp planning to take the pain away and let you focus on the fun.

-This is not an official Scout Association product.
-We're just keen Scout Leaders who wanted to automate the paperwork process when organising nights away events.

-Detailed documentation is in the "docs" directory.
+# Helpdesk simulator game

+The helpdesk simulator is a simple, text-based adventure game where you play as a new, bright-eyed IT helpdesk technician.
+As a new employee at Incompecorp, your job is to help customers with their IT issues, avoid disaster and improve your skills one ticket at a time.

+When you're a high enough level, you'll be promoted to an IT manager.
+It's then up to you to hire new technicians and manage the IT helpdesk tickets, while training your new hires, to achieve the best outcome possible.

 ## Quick start

-1. Run nightsawayforms to begin.
+1. Run helpdesk to begin.

-2. It will ask you a series of questions.
-It will offer to store group details in a config file in the config directory to save time in future uses.
+2. You have the option of completing a short tutorial or jumping straight to the action.

-3. The first time it runs, nightsawayforms will write default settings to the config directory.
+3. The first time it runs, helpdesk will write default data to the
+   data directory.
 These are:
-   - equipment.json for group equipment
-   - kitList.json for personal kit lists
-   - risks.json for risk assessments

-   A copy of the Nights Away Notification (NAN) form will be copied here from the Scout Association website for local working.
-A resized logo will also be stored here for use by headers.
+   - disasters.json for the potential disasters that could occur
+   - issues.json for the issues that people may encounter
+   - names.json for the names of the people you interact with
+   - options.json for the options available when solving an issue

-4. Advanced users may wish to edit these settings files.
+4. Advanced users may wish to edit these data files.
 You can do this directly with any programme capable of editing json data.
-See the documentation on details of special categories and dynamic content.

-5. Enjoy your camping trips!
+5. Enjoy your helpdesk adventure!

-## Included forms

-nightAwayForms generates most of the suite of paperwork required to complete a Scout Association nights away permit and for running any nights away activity.
-Based on the user's input, this app will generate a:
-   - programme
-   - menu
-   - kit list to issue to young people
-   - risk assessment
-   - group equipment list (request form)
-   - health and emergency contact form

-A blank Nights Away Notification (NAN) form is also deployed to the camp directory, so it's easier for you to fill in and send off.

 ## Contributing